How to sell or trade-in your Android phone to get the most money

 (Image credit: Samuel Contreras / Android Central)

-Strictly speaking, this part is optional, though it certainly adds value to your phone.
+If you've paid off your phone, there's a good chance you don't need to do anything else to unlock your phone.
 Unlocking your phone means SIM cards other than those of the original carrier can be used.
 Increasingly, phones are unlocked by default if you buy them outright, but if you're financing your phone through your current carrier, you'll need to be careful and understand the terms and conditions of having it unlock your phone.

 For example, a T-Mobile phone should be a good fit for Mint Mobile or another T-Mobile prepaid carrier.
-Of course, this doesn't necessarily mean the phone's modem will play nice with a different network, but unlocking at least gives it a chance to try.
+It's not guaranteed, especially with older phones, but sticking to the same core network is the best bet.
 In many places, carriers will use multiple different bands, so if your new phone doesn't support all of them, you may still get acceptable performance.

 Unlocking your phone often adds value to your phone since it can work on other carriers around the world.